peopleware/openapi/resource/relations.md

-Notes regarding the use of a search index for storing and searching relations.
+Notes regarding the use of a search index for storing and searching relationships.

 ## Search index for entities